22 Cheap Fundraising Ideas – Proven to work in 2019

 This is a prosperous option as there is no limit to how much you can collect.
 Once you have enough money, empty the jar and put it back thus continuing the cycle.
-A nice and hassle free way to collect good amounts.
+A nice and hassle-free way to collect good amounts of cash.

 Get your team together and plan a few games where participants pay a few dollars to participate and get to take home attractive prizes if they win.
-Do not spend too much on the prizes as that will defeat the very purpose of the game.
+Do not spend too much on the prizes as that will defeat the very purpose of fundraising.